-This Creamy Roasted Garlic & Mushroom Soup packs a ton of flavor and warms the soul on a cold day.
+Roasted Garlic & Mushroom Soup made with fresh button mushrooms and creamy roasted garlic packs a ton of flavor and warms the soul on a cold day.

-- Drizzle some extra virgin olive oil on top; then seal the foil and roast in a high temperature oven for about 30 minutes.
+Step 3.
+Drizzle some extra virgin olive oil on top; then seal the foil and roast in a 425 degree F oven for about 30 minutes.

 - Preheat oven to 425 degrees F.